Extracting resilience events from utility outage data based on overlapping times and locations: Events in Detailed Outage Data

 \subsection{Events based on time}

-\looseness=-1 Each outage occurs over a time interval $[o,r]$ where $o$ is the outage start time and $r$ is the outage restore time.
+Each outage occurs over a time interval $[o,r]$ where $o$ is the outage start time and $r$ is the outage restore time.
 Two outages overlap in time if their time intervals overlap; that is, if one of the outages starts before the other outage is restored.
 Then events are a maximal group of outages that are connected together by overlapping in time.
-That is, two outages are in the same event if they are connected by a series of overlapping outages\footnote{In mathematical terms, outages overlapping is an equivalence relation, so that it partitions the outages into equivalence classes that are the events.}.
+That is, two outages are in the same event if they are connected by a series of overlapping outages.
 For example, in Fig.~\ref{fig:eventsPlot}A, outage 1 does not overlap with any other outages, so it forms an event with only one outage.
 Outages 2 and 3 overlap but do not overlap with any other outages so they form an event with two outages.
-Outages 4 and 5 overlap, and outages 5 and 6 overlap, due to which outages 4,5,6 are in the same event (outages 4 and 6 need not overlap).
+Outages 4 and 5 overlap, and outages 5 and 6 overlap, due to which outages 4, 5, 6 are in the same event (in this case, outages 4 and 6 need not overlap).

-\looseness=-1 The definition of events in time is often slightly more elaborate than explained so far in order to limit the effect of outages with very long restoration times.
+The definition of events in time is often slightly more elaborate than explained so far, in order to limit the effect of outages with very long restoration times.
 Instead of associating each outage with the time interval $[o,r]$, each outage is associated with the time interval $[o,\min\{r,o+t_{\rm max}\}]$, limiting the time interval to a maximum duration of $t_{\rm max}$ hours.
 These limited time intervals are then used to define the events.
+This time restriction enables grouping outages into events based on temporal overlap, ensuring that a few very long outages do not result in overly long, unrealistic events; an example of such an unrealistic long event is given in Fig~\ref{fig:veryLongEvent}.
 It is imperative to note that while the time limitation is used to define the overlapping outages in an event, the full outage duration is preserved when the event is analyzed.

-\looseness=-1 Another way to characterize events uses the performance curve $P(t)$ that tracks the cumulative number of unrestored outages \cite{CarringtonPS21}.
-An event begins with its first outage and then a series of outages with overlapping time intervals until all the outages are restored.
-Therefore, $P(t)$ starts at zero outages, is a nonzero number of outages during the event, and first returns to zero outages at the end of the event.
-Indeed, the number of unrestored outages $P(t)$ is the number of overlaps at time $t$.
+Another way to characterize events is through the performance curve $P(t)$, which tracks the negative of the cumulative number of unrestored outages \cite{CarringtonPS21}.
+An event begins with its first outage and is followed by a series of outages with overlapping time intervals until all the outages are restored.
+Therefore, $P(t)$ starts at zero outages, is negative during the event, and first returns to zero at the end of the event.
+Indeed, the number of unrestored outages $-P(t)$ is the number of overlaps at time $t$.
+An example performance curve of an event is shown in Fig.~\ref{fig:eventProcesses}.